sarathkumar271002/hr-faq-chatbot/README.md

      }
      ```

-     Response:
+     Response (with OpenAI enabled):

      ```json
      {
-       "answer": "Employees are entitled to ...",
+       "answer": "Employees are entitled to annual leave as per HR policy...", "matches": [
-       "matches": [
          {"question": "...", "answer": "...", "score": 0.87}
        ]